jesselawson/getting-started-with-rust/content/chapter2/1-function.md

 tinymd, a markdown compiler written by <YOUR NAME>
 ```

-Neat!

-But an argumentless and returnless function is about as useful as an
-inflatable dart board.

-To improve our `usage()` function, let's have it return a simple value that we
+With our `usage()` function scaffolded, let's iterate and have it return a
-can write to the console window.
+simple value that we can write to the console window.